-Plan International UK is a UK registered charitable company limited by guarantee, incorporated under the name Plan International (UK).
-The Plan International global family is organised into separate legal entities and in our last financial year, which ended on 30 June 2016, these included 20 National Organisations, Plan International Inc (PII), and their subsidiaries.
+Plan International UK is an English registered charitable company limited by guarantee.
+The Plan International global family is organised into separate legal entities and in our last financial year, which ended on 30 June 2023, these included 20 National Organisations, PII, and their subsidiaries.

-Through PII, our international programmes are delivered by Country Offices in 51 countries across the world.
+Our international programmes are delivered through the PII country offices across the world.
 Plan International UK and the other National Organisations manage and fund these programmes through a range of donors.
-We sign contracts with these donors as applicable, and provide grant management support to the Country Offices which directly implement the programmes.
+We sign contracts with these donors as applicable and provide grant management support to the country offices which directly implement the programmes.